michielvaneerd/flutter-env/README.md

 Switch between different Flutter environments.

-For example you have a development and production environment that uses 2 different Firebase projects that also have different app ids.
+Useful if you have multiple environments that all have different app id's, API endpoints and Firebase projects.

 ## Installation